-There are plenty of mountain lions in both Placer and San Mateo counties, said CFW spokesman Andrew Hughan, where each of the most recent encounters were reported, which is why it’s important for those living in those areas to know and understand the habitat and risks.
+There are plenty of mountain lions in both Placer and San Mateo counties, said CFW spokesman Andrew Hughan, where each of the most recent encounters were reported, which is why it’s important for those living those areas to know and understand the habitat and risks.

 Here are some important reminders from the CFW: